Daniel787/TimeScript/README.md

-# Intro
+# Summary
-Website that allows users to write for five minutes, and then download it.
+Website that allows users to write for five minutes, and then download what they wrote.